autonomous019/Battlespace-of-Mind/README.md

-# Battlespace of Mind: Cybernetics in Warfare
+# Battlespace of Mind: AI and Cybernetics in Information Warfare
 by Michael J. McCarron 2021 macciarain@protonmail.com
 Independent Cybersecurity Consultant